ipspace/netlab/docs/module/evpn.md

 IRB is configured whenever EVPN-enabled VLANs in a VRF contain IPv4 or IPv6 addresses:

 * Asymmetric IRB requires no extra parameters[^NS]
 * Symmetric IRB needs a transit VNI that has to be set with the **evpn.transit_vni** parameter.
+* You can set the EVI value with **evpn.evi** parameter.

+The **evpn.transit_vni** parameter must specify a globally unique VNI value.
+It could be set to:

-This parameter could be set to an integer value or to *True* in which case the EVPN configuration module auto-assigns a VNI to the VRF.
-Note that the EVI value used in this case is currently based on the VRF ID (vrfidx)
+* *True*: EVPN configuration module auto-assigns a unique VNI to the VRF.
+* An *integer value*: static VNI assignment, checked for uniqueness
+* Name of *another VRF*: the **evpn_transit_vni** value is copied from that VRF.
+Use this setting for complex topologies where VRFs with different connectivity requirements have to share the transit VXLAN segment.

 [^NS]: Asymmetric IRB is only supported on Nokia SR OS at the moment